 It is possible to involuntarily drink alcohol or consume impairing substances.
 For example, if you are out with friends and someone spikes your non-alcoholic drinks, you could continue drinking them, not knowing they contain alcohol or drugs.
 If you unknowingly consumed an amount of alcohol that caused you to drive while impaired, our Charlotte DWI attorneys will argue that you were unaware that your beverages were spiked, and that you should not be held accountable for another person’s actions.

-The above are only a few defenses for habitual DWI in North Carolina.
-If you’re facing felony charges for driving under the influence in North Carolina, call Randall & Stump, PLLC to learn how our skilled attorneys may defend you throughout the legal process.
+The above are only a few defenses for habitual DWI in Charlotte.
+If you’re facing felony charges for driving under the influence in Charlotte, call Randall & Stump, PLLC to learn how our skilled felony DWI lawyers may defend you throughout the legal process.